 What Color Should a Hermit Crab Be?

-These names, while colloquial, give you a good idea of what color your hermit crab should be.
-Your hermit crab may have a more generic moniker, though.
-For example, a popular pet breed in the USA is the Coenobita compressus, aka Ecuadoran hermit crab.
+These names, while colloquial, give you a good idea of what color a hermit crab should be.
+However, a hermit crab may have a more generic moniker.
+For example, a popular pet breed in the U.S. is the Coenobita compressus (also known as the Ecuadoran hermit crab).

-Hermit crabs will be a deep and vibrant color.
-The exoskeleton of a hermit crab is white, but this should be covered by bright and brilliant flesh.
-The paler a hermit crab looks, the likelier they are to be unhealthy.
+Hermit crabs are a deep and vibrant color.
+The exoskeleton of a hermit crab is white, but this should be covered by bright and colorful skin.
+The paler a hermit crab looks, the more likely they’re unhealthy.

-This does not automatically mean that a pale hermit crab is sick or dying.
-As we will discuss shortly, natural actions such as molting lead to hermit crab colors fading.
-Your hermies will regain their traditional coloring when the molt is complete.
+This doesn’t always mean a pale hermit crab is sick or dying.
+For example, molting can lead to hermit crab colors fading, but they’ll regain their natural color once the molt has been completed.

-The legs of a hermit crab may also differ from the abdomen.
-Clibanarius tricolor, for example, is a popular pet marine hermit crab.
-This is known as the blue leg hermit crab, for obvious reasons when you see one.
-The claws and body are usually black, though.
+The legs of hermit crabs may differ from the abdomen.
+For example, Clibanarius tricolor is a marine hermit crab known as the blue leg hermit crab, but the claws and body are usually black.

-The legs of any hermit crab typically vary in color.
-Sometimes this is natural, and sometimes it’s a sign that something is amiss.
-Legs turning white, for example, are early suggestions that hermit crabs are preparing to molt or nursing an injury or illness.
+The legs of a hermit crab vary in color.
+This is usually natural but can signify something is amiss.
+For example, legs turning white indicates that a hermit crab is preparing to molt or nursing an injury/illness.

 My Hermit Crab is Losing Color

-This is not an exact science, though.
-Some hermit crabs are more comfortable in cooler climes.
-Learn the warning signs that hermit crabs are overheating.
-If so, reduce the temperature a little.
-The fading color may be due to environmental stress impacting health.
+Some hermit crabs are more comfortable in cooler climes, so learn the warning signs that hermit crabs are overheating.
+If so, reduce the temperature, as the fading color may be due to environmental stress.

-If humidity is below 80%, increase it at once.
-Hermit crabs suffocate in low-humidity environments.
-If this is not a concern, ensure the hermit crabs are not experiencing toxicity.
-Paint flecks from decorated shells or the use of tap water are the likeliest culprits here.
+If humidity is below 80%, increase it because hermit crabs suffocate in low-humidity environments.
+If this isn’t a concern, ensure the hermit crabs aren’t experiencing toxicity.
+For example, the most likely culprits are paint flecks from decorated shells or tap water consumption.

-Look into how much light is reaching your hermit crab tank.
 Wild hermit crabs are sometimes bleached gray by the sun.
-If this is happening to your hermies, reduce the intensity of light in the room.
-Hermit crabs are sensitive to excessive illumination.
+If this is happening to your hermit crabs, reduce the intensity of sunlight in the room.

 Do Hermit Crabs Change Color When They Molt?

-Once the hermit crab is ready to molt, it will retreat beneath the substrate.
-It will likely stay here for several weeks, or even months.
-Leave your hermit crab alone during this time.
-Molting hermit crabs must not be disturbed.
+Once the hermit crab is ready to molt, it’ll retreat beneath the substrate for several weeks or months.
+Leave your hermit crab alone during this time, as they mustn’t be disturbed.

 Does Diet Influence Hermit Crab Color?

-Another critical element of the diet of hermit crabs is beta-carotene.
-This is an antioxidant found in fresh fruits and vegetables.
-Carrots are the best source of beta-carotene for your hermit crabs.
+Another critical element of hermit crabs’ diet is beta-carotene, an antioxidant found in fresh fruits and vegetables.
+Carrots are among the best sources of beta-carotene for your hermit crabs.

-Marine Biology confirms that the presence of beta-carotene and other carotenoids is linked directly to skin pigmentation in hermit crabs.
-Essentially, the more carotenoids your hermit crabs consume, the deeper and brighter their coloring will be.
+Marine Biology stated that beta-carotene and other carotenoids are linked to skin pigmentation in hermit crabs.
+So, the more carotenoids hermit crabs ingest the deeper and brighter their coloring.

 Do Hermit Crabs Change Color When They Die?

-Humans and mammals frequently display key signs of aging.
-One of the most common is the graying of hair (or fur in animals).
-This is due to the steady reduction of melanin in hair follicles.
+One of the most common signs of aging in humans and mammals is the graying of hair or fur due to a gradual reduction of melanin in hair follicles.

-This does not apply to hermit crabs, so they should not fade in color as a natural aging process.
+However, this doesn’t apply to hermit crabs, so they shouldn’t fade in color due to natural aging.
 Unfortunately, this means that a gray hermit crab may be dead.
-Hermit crabs are delicate and can die suddenly and without warning.

 Do Hermit Crabs Change Color as Camouflage?

-Some animals display chameleonic abilities, changing body color and shade to blend in with their environment.
-This is a defense mechanism to hide from predators.
-Hermit crabs are at the bottom of the wild food chain and would benefit from this skill.
+Some animals display chameleonic abilities, changing body color and shade to blend with their environment, acting as a defense mechanism for hiding from predators.

 Changing Colors in Hermit Crabs

-If your hermit crab’s skin is turning red, that’s usually a good thing.
-Red is a default skin shade for many hermit crabs.
-The deeper and darker the hue, the healthier the hermit crab theoretically is.
-It’s the opposite effect that you need to worry about.
+If a hermit crab’s skin turns red, that’s usually positive because this is the default skin shade—the deeper and darker the hue, the healthier the hermit crab.

-If your hermit crab is not red, switch this color for an appropriate alternative.
-A hermit crab turning blue is fine in breeds that enjoy this striking coloration.
-Equally, the dominant claw of our old friend, the Caribbean hermit crab should start turning purple after molting.
+A hermit crab turning blue is OK in breeds with this striking coloration.
+Equally, the dominant claw of the Caribbean hermit crab should start turning purple after molting.

-The one exception to this comes when hermit crabs are trapped in their shells.
-This suggests that the changing color is caused by running paint applied to a decorated shell, gluing the crab within, and staining the skin.
-This is one of many reasons why painted shells should be avoided.
+The exception is when hermit crabs become trapped in their shells.
+The changing color is caused by the paint applied to a decorated shell, gluing the hermit crab inside, and staining the skin.

 Hermit Crabs Turning Pale

-As we have mentioned previously, hermit crabs losing all pigmentation and turning pale requires action.
-Any hermit crab that is paling should be placed in isolation.
-You’ll need to assess the cause of this issue.
+As mentioned, hermit crabs losing all pigmentation and turning pale requires action.
+Any hermit crab that is paling should be placed in isolation to assess the cause.

-Hermit crabs turning gray is quite common and is not necessarily irredeemable.
-It could be something as commonplace or innocuous as molting.
-It may be a warning sign that the hermit crab is sick, but it could still be nursed back to health.
+Hermit crabs turning gray is quite common.
+It could be something as innocuous as molting or a warning sign that a hermit crab is sick.

-Hermit crabs turning pure white is more concerning and rarely ends well.
-Essentially, if your hermit crab is bright white, it means you are seeing its exoskeleton.
-That is never a good thing.
+Hermit crabs turning pure white is far more concerning.
+Essentially, if a hermit crab is bright white, you can see its exoskeleton.

-To recap, the most common reasons for hermit crabs to fade to gray include:
+The most common reasons for hermit crabs to fade to gray include the following:

-If other hermit crabs gather around a white tankmate, the crab in question is likely already dead.
-As per Ecology and Evolution, dying hermit crabs release specific pheromones.
-Conspecifics pick these up.
+The hermit crab is likely dead if others gather around a white tankmate.
+As per Ecology and Evolution, dying hermit crabs release specific pheromones, and conspecifics pick these up.

-Your other hermit crabs are amassing for two reasons.
-They want to try on the now-vacant shell left by the deceased, and they may eat the carcass.
-Hermit crabs are natural scavengers.
-They are not above cannibalism.
+Your other hermit crabs are amassing because they want the vacant shell left by the deceased and may eat the carcass.
+Hermit crabs are natural scavengers, so they’re prone to cannibalism.

 Hermit Crabs Becoming Darker

-The latter is less likely but possible.
-Hermit crabs do eliminate, but they’re typically quite fastidious.
-Hermit crabs poop within their shells, then flick the waste onto the substrate once it builds up.
-If you are on top of your spot cleaning, it should not stain the skin.
+Hermit crabs poop within their shells before flicking the waste onto the substrate once it builds up.
+If you stay on top of any spot cleaning, it shouldn’t cause any staining.